 Image

-Applications now open
+Applications open for Round 2

-The Essentials Fund is a new grant scheme open to any composers, music creators or artists working creatively with music and sound, to purchase essentials for their practice.
+The Essentials Fund is a new fund open to any composers, music creators or artists working creatively with music and sound, to purchase essentials for their practice.
+We will support a minimum of 20 composers each year.

 The Essentials Fund is made possible thanks to the generous support from Arts Council England and the Francis Chagrin Award.
 Francis Chagrin was the founder of the Society for the Promotion of New Music (SPNM), one of the new music organisations that merged to form Sound and Music in 2008.